 Pen y Lan Hall, Ruabon

 Pen y Lan Hall is another Grade II listed gothic building built in 1690 by the founder of Lloyds Bank.
-The hall is said to contain several ghosts, many of them children and the screams of a crying baby can be heard in the dead of night.
+The hall is said to contain several ghosts.
+Many of them children and the screams of a crying baby can be heard in the dead of night.
 Guests report the sound of footsteps and voices coming from empty rooms.

-Paranormal investigators also carried out a Ouija board experiment which yielded intriguing results: the glass repeatedly moved to one participant and began to spell out her full name.
+Paranormal investigators also carried out a Ouija board experiment which yielded intriguing results.
+The glass repeatedly moved to one participant and began to spell out her full name.
 It soon emerged that three members of her family were attempting to communicate with each spelling out their name.

 The investigation also revealed via a medium that there were two female spirits called Annette and Katherine in the room.
 Annette recalled choking at the table that the group sat around.
 Soon afterwards, the sound of music was heard playing through one of the recording machines for several seconds.
-The spirits successfully answered other questions, including where they were from, what age they were, what house number they lived at and the name of their cat: Waffles!
+The spirits successfully answered other questions, including where they were from, what age they were, what house number they lived at and also the name of their cat: Waffles!

 Plas Teg is an imposing and hugely impressive Jacobean property sitting rather imperiously on the A541 from Wrexham to Buckley.
-It is known as the most haunted house in Wales and indeed, they hold regular ghost hunts plus weekly guided tours.
+It is known as the most haunted house in Wales and they hold regular ghost hunts plus weekly tours.

 Even just walking onto the grounds feels like you’ve gone back in time and its history is full of spooky stories.
 There is a story of a woman in a black Victorian dress stepping out in front of a startled driver on the main road running past the house.
 The lady concerned braked and swerved abruptly to avoid her.
 Convinced she had just run somebody over, the driver rushed to check behind the car, but was mystified when she realised no-one was there.

-A teenager named Elizabeth Trevor-Roper, who died in 1815 at the age of 16, was believed to have been pushed down another well by a man whose love she spurned.
+A teenager named Elizabeth Trevor-Roper, who died in 1815 at the age of 16.
+Was believed to have been pushed down another well by a man whose love she spurned.
 She is also said to have been seen running through the house’s corridor.

 Kings Mills Pub

-A landlady at the pub reported the ghost of a dead child had been playing with a balloon inside her pub and even managed to capture the eerie moment the balloon travels on camera.
+A landlady at the pub reported the ghost of a dead child had been playing with a balloon inside her pub.
+She also even managed to capture the eerie moment the balloon travels on camera.
 She was closing one evening when she spotted a blue balloon hovering inches from the floor.
 When the film was made, there were 20 other balloons which had been filled with helium gas in the same room… although none were moving.
 The landlord reports how they had just locked up and were about to go to bed when they saw the balloon start moving towards them.
-At first, they thought it might be a draft, but all the windows were closed.
+At first, they thought it might be a draft, but all the windows were shut.
 This was not an isolated incident: there have been reports of glasses flying off the bar, barrels mysteriously falling off shelves and staff prodded in the back.

-One patron has also told how she had felt what she thought was a child clutching her leg while she was at the pub only to discover there were no children present in the venue.
+One patron has also told how she had felt what she thought was a child clutching her leg while she was at the pub.
+Only to discover there were no children present in the venue.

 Brynteg family and the ‘most haunted house in Wrexham’

-People visiting the house also talk about seeing things – the little boy, an older woman and something described as not being human.
+People visiting the house also talk about seeing things.
+The little boy, an older woman and something described as not being human.
 Plenty of friends of theirs who stayed in the house refused to spend the night there again.